-These are the current top seven fastest SD cards so far according to my independent speed tests.
+These are the current fastest SD cards I’ve come across so far in my independent speed tests:

 These are ranked by tested sequential write speed results.
 That’s the measure that’s most relevant to recording 4K, 8K, and high-bitrate video as well as fast photo burst modes.
 You can find more details below about each of these cards as well as more information about how these tests were conducted.